 See Mount Fuji From Hakone

 Hakone offers some of the most beautiful views of Mount Fuji… when you can actually see it.
 Unfortunately, sometimes visibility is poor, especially during midday when fog and low clouds may gather on the mountain.
 But on a clear day, the view and the reflection in Lake Ashi is pretty spectacular.
-It can be easily done as a day trip from Tokyo.
+You can take the train yourself, it can be easily done as a tour and day trip from Tokyo.
+This is another great Mount Fuji Tour.

 Enjoy Mount Fuji From shores of the Fuji Five Lakes